 (2000):

-Recommended minimal requirements and development guidelines for exposure setups of bio-experiments addressing the health risk concern of wireless communications.
+Recommended minimal requirements and development guidelines for exposure setups of bio-experiments addressing the health risk concern of wireless communications

 In both groups, well being and perceived field strength were not associated with actual exposure levels.
 No consistent condition-induced changes in cognitive performance except for two marginal effects were revealed: At 10 V/m, a slight effect on speed in one of six tasks in the sensitive subjects and an effect on accuracy in another task in non-sensitive subjects was found.
 Both effects disappeared after multiple endpoint adjustment.
 In contrast to the previous study, the authors could not confirm a short-term effect of UMTSbase station-like exposure on well being.
 The reported effects on brain functioning were marginal and may have occurred by chance.
 Regarding the implications for public health due to widespread exposure in the living environment, no conclusions about long-term effects of UMTSbase station-like electromagnetic fields can be drawn from this study, as only a short-term exposure was applied.